-All students who wish to be considered for need-based federal aid and institutional scholarship assistance must complete a FAFSA (Free Application for Federal Student Aid).
+All students who wish to be considered for financial aid and institutional scholarship assistance must complete a FAFSA (Free Application for Federal Student Aid).
 The easiest way to complete the FAFSA is to apply.
-Students (and parents of dependent students) will need to obtain a in order to sign the FAFSA electronically.
-The FAFSA or Renewal FAFSA should be completed via the web at as soon as possible after January 1 for the upcoming academic year.
-The Fort Valley State University’s priority filing date for submitting this form to the federal student aid processing center is MARCH 1.
-Students who submit FAFSAs by the priority filing date are given first consideration for all scholarship and grant assistance awarded by the university.
-The Fort Valley State University’s school code for the FAFSA is 001566.
+Students (and parents of dependent students) will need to create a Federal Student Aid ID (FSA ID) to sign the FAFSA electronically.
+The FAFSA or Renewal FAFSA should be completed via the web at by published FVSU deadlines for the upcoming academic year.
+The Fort Valley State University’s priority FAFSA Processing deadline is March 30th.

 If you provided an email address, within 3-5 business days, you will receive an email notification with instructions for viewing and printing your SAR.
 If you did not provide a valid email address, a paper SAR will be mailed to you.
 It is very important that you check the SAR for accuracy, and make sure that The Fort Valley State University is listed as a recipient of your information.
 If The Fort Valley State University is listed as a recipient of your data, that information will be transmitted electronically to the institution for review.